fifengine/fifengine/tools/README.md

 ### Editor (also known as FIFEdit)

 This is our main map editor.
 It's features are currently evolving quickly so there is no real formal documentation for it yet (we need your help!!).
+It currently isn'ts bundled with FIFE and can be found in it's own [repo](https://github.com/fifengine/fifengine-editor).

 ### Atlas Creator